SPANDigital/presidium/content/_glossary/object_status.md

-title: "Objects"
+---
-category: "Model"
+title: "Object Status"
-id: "objects"
+id: "object-status"
 author: "VirtualTraveler"
 ---
 Objects are the parts of the modeled system.
 There are four types of Object.